hudra0/qosmate/README.md

 Before installing QoSmate, ensure that:

-1. Any existing QoS services or scripts (e.g., SQM, Qosify, DSCPCLASSIFY, SimpleHFSCgamerscript) are disabled and stopped to avoid conflicts.
+1. Any existing QoS services or scripts (e.g., SQM, Qosify, DSCPCLASSIFY, SimpleHFSCgamerscript...) are disabled and stopped to avoid conflicts.
 2. Your router is rebooted to clear out old settings for a clean start.

 ### a) Backend Installation